JayJayBinks/infinite-tales-rpg/README.md

 To play **Infinite Tales RPG**, you'll need to set up your own Google Gemini API Key.
 Don't worry, it is free!

-Create it easily at https://aistudio.google.com/ and click "Get API key".
+Create it easily at https://aistudio.google.com/ and generate your API key.

 You can access the game with following link and enter the API Key in the settings.
 It will only be saved in your browser!